 One of the most significant disruptions the Aave platform brought to the DeFi market was the concept of Flash Loans.
 It is a loan without the need for a guarantee.

-The Flash Loan payment must be made within the same block, allowing you to have immediate liquidity in any cryptocurrency available in Aave.
+The Flash Loan payment must be made within the same block, allowing immediate liquidity in any cryptocurrency available in Aave.
 This type of loan seems a little strange.
-Why might I need a loan that I must pay for simultaneously if approved?
+Why might I need a loan I must pay for simultaneously if approved?
 The reality is that it is a powerful tool.

-To understand how it works and how practical they can be, imagine the following scenario: you owe $1000 to your friend Ada, and you have given her your father's watch as collateral.
+To understand how it works and how practical it can be, imagine the following scenario: you owe $1000 to your friend Ada and give her your father’s watch as collateral.
 Over time, you meet a buyer named Bob who promises to provide you with $1200 for the clock, but your friend will not return it until you pay him the $1000, and the buyer will not pay you until you give him the watch.
-Then you turn to another friend (Aave) and meet with the buyer and the one with your father's clock in the same room.
-Your friend Aave lends you $1000 but paying your friend Ada directly.
+Then you turn to another friend (Aave) and meet with the buyer and the one with your father’s clock in the same room.
+Your friend Aave lends you $1000 but pays your friend Ada directly.
 The latter gives the clock to the buyer, who pays you the $1200 and cancels the $1000 that Aave lent you, leaving you with $200.
 All in the same place.

-The example above shows how an Aave Flash Loan would work in real life.
-Within the digital world, the entire loan process between Bob, Ada, Aave, and you occurs within the same transaction on the Ethereum blockchain.
+The example above shows how an Aave Flash Loan would work.
+Within the digital world, the loan process between Bob, Ada, Aave, and you occurs within the same transaction on the Ethereum blockchain.
 Smart Contracts make this type of multi-legged transaction possible.

 One of the most striking but still in beta is Furucombo.
 This tool allows you to visually structure a single transaction to use Flash Loans, fulfilling the same block’s payment condition.

 The most recent thing you can find in Aave is the delegation of credit lines.
 Credit delegation is a loan where an Aave depositor delegates a credit line to someone they trust.